WSB University, Warsaw: History

 WSB University in Warsaw was established in 2001 as Wszechnica Polska University.
 The university continues the educational aims included in programmes of interwar Free Polish University and post-war activity of the Common Knowledge Society (Towarzystwo Wiedzy Powszechnej).
 In 2010 the university was formally entitled to grant MA degrees in Pedagogy and Philology; in 2013 – in Internal Security and Finances and Accounting.
 Within 20 years of functioning of the university about 10000 students of BA, MA and postgraduate studies have completed their education earning their titles and academic certificates.

 The university is listed in the official registry of private higher education institutions (registration No. 195) of the Ministry of Science and Higher Education.
 It runs full-time and extramural courses within BA studies (1st cycle studies - the title of Bachelor) and extramural courses within MA studies (2nd cycle studies – the title of Master).
 The central location of the university is the Palace of Culture and Science in Warsaw.
 The university has its own educational facility located at 10 Karmelicka St. On August 1, 2025, the university merged with the WSB University, becoming the tenth location of the University.

 Educational facility located at 10 Karmelicka St.

 Education

 Students are enrolled into the university based on their secondary school final exam results.
 During the studies foreign languages (English, Spanish, German and Russian) and Information Technology are taught.
 The university organises Polish Language and Polish Culture courses for foreign students.

-Access to postgraduate studies is open to holders of BA or MA degrees.